 - Have reached age 75.

-AMRFs are similar to ARFs except you can only withdraw any gain you make within the AMRF over and above the original amount you invested.
+AMRFs are similar to ARFs except you can only make one withdrawal a year up to 4% on an AMRF.
 Once you reach age 75 or if you start receiving a guaranteed pension income of at least €12,700 a year your AMRF will become an ARF.

-From the year you turn 61 Irish Life as a qualified fund manager (QFM) is required to deduct tax from your ARF as if you had taken a withdrawal of 5% of the value of your fund (or 6% if your total fund values are above €2,000,000).
+From the year you turn 61 Irish Life as a qualified fund manager (QFM) is required to deduct tax from your ARF as if you had taken a withdrawal of 4% of the value of your fund (5% if over 71 or 6% if your total fund values are above €2,000,000).

 More information is available in our ARF and AMRF brochure.